Hearty & Healthy Turkey and Pumpkin Chili

 “Hi, honey!
 Glad you made it!”

-Under my breath, a silent sigh of relief.
+Under my breath, I breathed a silent sigh of relief.
 Whew!
-Calming, the tension in my body relaxes, I smile knowing that everything has come together just in time.
+Calming, the tension in my body relaxes; I smile, knowing that everything has come together just in time.

 “How was your day?”
-I ask nonchalantly.
+I ask casually.
 “Oh, and by the way – dinner should be ready in about thirty minutes…”

 Most importantly, a quick fifteen minutes is all it takes to get this yummy chili ready to simmer.
-Not bad for a dish that can easily be reheated, last a few days, and is perfect as part of breakfast, for lunch or dinner!
+That’s not bad for a dish that can easily be reheated, last a few days, and is perfect as part of breakfast, lunch, or dinner!

 - 1 pound ground Turkey